Asian Pork Kabobs Recipe

 - 1 medium sweet red pepper, cut into 2-inch pieces

-- 2. Drain and discard marinade from pork.
+- 2. Drain and discard marinade.
 On four metal or soaked wooden skewers, alternately thread the pork, onion and red pepper.

-- 3. Grill kabobs, covered, over medium heat for 10-15 minutes or until meat is tender, turning occasionally and basting frequently with reserved marinade.
+- 3. Grill kabobs, covered, over medium heat for 10-15 minutes or until vegetables are tender and meat is no longer pink, turning occasionally and basting frequently with reserved marinade.
 Yield: 4 servings.

 Reviews for Asian Pork Kabobs